ouranous4h/Flask-transactive_energy/README.md

 # Flask based app + html, css, javascript + sqlite3

-# Used to control smart devices (distributed generators, smart plugs, smart meters) to create transactive energy systems
-# can buy, sell energy contracts
+# Used to control smart devices (distributed generators, smart plugs, smart meters) to create transactive energy systems.
+Can buy, sell energy contracts.

 # need to add MQTT to the flask to control smart devices efficiently.